-Title of Each Class of Securities to be Registered Amount to be Registered Proposed Maximum Offering Price Per Share oosed Maximum regate Offering Price Amount of Registration Fee Options to purchase Class A Common Stock, par value \$.01 per share 9,225,000 (1),(2) N/A \$ 239,112,000 (2) \$ 7,340.74 (3)(4) Restricted Class A Common Stock 4,350,000 (1),(2) N/A \$ 112,752,000 (2) \$ 3,461.49 (3)(5)
+Amount of Registration Fee Title of Each Class of Securities to be Registered Amount to be Registered Options to purchase Class A Common Stock, par value \$.01 per share 9,225,000 (1),(2) N/A \$ 221,400,000 (2) \$ 6,796.98 (3) Restricted Class A Common Stock 4,350,000 (1),(2) N/A \$ 104,400,000 (2) \$ 3,205.08 (3)

-(1) Represents the maximum aggregate number of shares of VMware restricted stock and shares of VMware Class A common stock subject to options to purchase VMware common stock issuable in exchange for shares of EMC restricted stock and options to purchase EMC common stock.

-(2) This number assumes: 1) all eligible options and shares of restricted stock are properly tendered and not withdrawn in the offer; 2) an initial public offering price of VMware Class A common stock equal to \$24.00, the midpoint of the estimated initial public offering price of VMware Class A common stock reflected in the IPO Registration Statement and 3) a volume-weighted average price per share of EMC common stock on the New York Stock Exchange over the final two full trading days prior to the expiration date of the exchange offer during the period beginning at 6:30 a.m., Pacific Time (or such other time as is the official close of trading on the New York Stock Exchange), as reported by Bloomberg Financial LP, equal to \$19.54 (the average of the volume-weighted average price per share of EMC stock for the two days ended July 20, 2007).

-- (3) Calculated pursuant to Section 6(b) of the Securities Act as follows: the proposed maximum aggregate offering price amount multiplied by 0.0000307. - 6,796.98 of which has been previously paid.
-3,205.08 of which has been previously paid.
-(4) - (5)
+- (1) Represents the maximum aggregate number of shares of VMware restricted stock and shares of VMware Class A common stock subject to options to purchase VMware common stock issuable in exchange for shares of EMC restricted stock and options to purchase EMC common stock. - (2) This number assumes: 1) all eligible options and shares of restricted stock are properly tendered and not withdrawn in the offer; 2) an initial public offering price of VMware Class A common stock equal to \$24.00, the midpoint of the estimated initial public offering price of VMware Class A common stock reflected in the IPO Registration Statement and 3) a volume-weighted average price per share of EMC common stock on the New York Stock Exchange over the final two full trading days prior to the expiration date of the exchange offer during the period beginning at 6:30 a.m., Pacific Time (or such other time as is the official close of trading on the New York Stock Exchange), and ending at 1:00 p.m., Pacific Time (or such other time as is the official close of trading on the New York Stock Exchange), as reported by Bloomberg Financial LP, equal to \$18.00 (which is representative of recent trading prices of - (3) Calculated pursuant to Section 6(b) of the Securities Act as follows: the proposed maximum aggregate offering price amount multiplied by 0.0000307.